 Without solid customer support, no business can survive.
 You have to make sure that your customers are taken care of, and the best way to do this is to be always there when they need you.

 But, how can you be available 24/7?
 Automating some tasks will help, but remember, customer support is all about the human touch.
 Don’t automate it completely and lose that personal touch.

 Give your customers a couple of options before they choose to speak with you (or one of your employees).
 Online customers love having a choice, so offer them a couple of options for addressing the problem.
 An informative FAQ section and an interactive Q&A section will go a long way in helping you out.
 You can also use a chatbot for immediate customer concerns.

 # Pro Tip: When it comes to customer support, nothing beats direct human contact.
-Work towards having this kind of customer support, if possible.
+Work towards having this kind of customer support by hiring a specialist, if possible.
 If you sell on multiple channels, a solution like ChannelReplycan keep you organized.